deepyes02/crypto-minter/README.md

 ## Building smart contracts; testing and interaction on the blockchain ##
 ### A learning by doing example ###

-**Don't use a live wallet address/ private key with real money for development purpose, of if you do, do not share your private keys on the internet**
+**Remember not to use a live wallet address/ private key for development purposes.**

 From hardhat to testnet, this is real.
 Example of a smart contract deployed to the Ethernet testnet at the end of this tutorial: